New Zealand Cults, Sects, Religions, Christian Organisations, and other groups.

 O

 Occult.
 Danger Defined by Webster's dictionary as "Of, relating to, or dealing in matters regarded as involving the unction or influence of supernatural agencies or some secret knowledge of them."
 For a Christian this amounts to any supernatural power outside of God, which basically covers anything dealing with crystal healing, divination and fortune telling (including horoscopes), possibly hypnotism, magic (not the sleight-of-hand stuff), ouija boards, psychics, satanism, wicca, witchcraft, etc. The Harry Potter books and movies promote the occult as being OK, which it is not.
-The word "occult" literally means hidden.
+The word "occult" literally means hidden, and is not the same thing as a "cult" (most cults are not occult).
 For more information see the Occult Closeup.

 One World Volunteers Institute.
 Danger A "school" based in Norway, a front group for Tvind.
 Has run advertisements and held meetings in Auckland and Wellington.

 Oneness Pentecostal.
-Not Yet Rated Heretical Christian movement followed by denominations such as United Pentecostal Churches.
+Not Yet Rated Heretical Christian movement followed by denominations such as United Pentecostal Church International.
 Also called Jesus Only-ism.
-Beliefs include denial of the Trinity - from United Pentecostal Church literature:
+Beliefs include denial of the Trinity – from United Pentecostal Church literature:

 In distinction to the doctrine of the Trinity, the UPCI [United Pentecostal Church International] holds to a oneness view of God.
 It views the Trinitarian concept of God, that of God eternally existing as three distinctive persons, as inadequate and a departure from the consistent and emphatic biblical revelation of God being one.